mbrell/c0admin/README.md

 ## Custom System Instructions

-From the [system-instructions](https://github.com/mbrell/c0admin/tree/main/system-instructions) folder in the repo you can see all the community-created system instructions.
+From the [system-instructions](https://github.com/mbrell/c0admin-system-instructions) repo you can see all the community-created system instructions.

 We welcome your contributions on this issue.